Skip to main content

 note

-To use the Activation API methods presented here, you will need to install Kameleoon in your client-side application by following this documentation.
+To use the Activation API methods presented here, install Kameleoon in the client-side application following this documentation.

 info

-The installation process is the same as for a standard website, even if you're using a web-application (sometimes called a SPA): you just add an external JavaScript application file, which contains our Kameleoon engine and the Activation API.
+The installation process matches that of a standard website—add an external JavaScript application file containing the Kameleoon engine and the Activation API.

 Creation and configuration of the experiment

-• create an experiment with the code editor
+• Create an experiment using the code editor.

-• select the Explicit trigger targeting condition on your segment, since you will trigger the experiment manually using the API.
+• Select the Explicit trigger targeting condition to trigger the experiment manually via the API.

 note

-The JS code for the different variations should usually be left empty, as it's unneeded in most cases.
-However, it can be very useful to include JSON data in your variations because it can then be retrieved in your application code as parameters.
-Those parameters can easily be changed in Kameleoon interface without requiring further redeployments.
+Leave the JS code for variations empty in most cases.
+However, including JSON data in variations is useful for retrieving parameters in application code; these parameters can be updated in the Kameleoon interface without requiring further redeployments.

 Sample Code to trigger an experiment